 There are times in my life I wish my parents were in a different line of work.
-They’re both well regarded professors in great demand by the universities, since they’re the very rare type who can do innovative research while teaching well.
+They’re both well regarded professors in great demand by the universities, since they’re the very rare type who can do innovative research while they also teach well.
 Thus all their post graduate students do good work with them as mentors.
-This is good news for when my sisters or I reach university, and great news for their students; but often bad news for us kids right now, since they get many offers of jobs at other universities.
-We don’t move often, because they’re choosy about which ones they accept.
-Money isn’t their major consideration, and they do try to stay at the one university for a reasonable length of time, since they don’t like to have our schooling being disrupted too much.
+This is good news for when my sisters or I reach university, and great news for their students.
+However, it’s often bad news for us kids right now, since they get many offers of jobs at other universities.
+We don’t move often, because our parents are very choosy about which job offers they accept.
+Money isn’t their major consideration, and they do try to stay at each university for a reasonable length of time, since they don’t like to have our schooling being disrupted too much.
 Even so, I’ve been to three schools, so far, and it now looks like I’ll be making it four schools.

-I suppose I shouldn’t complain too much, since we’ll get to finish the current school year before we go; unlike our last move to New South Wales from Queensland was in November, just before the end of the school year - which matches the calendar year in Australia.
-We left Queensland just before the end of year exams, to arrive in New South Wales in time for the exams on a different syllabus.
-Despite all of us being very smart, the new school administration refused to put any of us in the new grade because we couldn’t pass their end of year exams for the grade just done.
+I suppose I shouldn’t complain too much, since we’ll get to finish the current school year before we go - unlike our last move.
+The shift to New South Wales from Queensland was in November just before the end of the school year, which matches the calendar year in Australia.
+We left Queensland just before the end of year exams to arrive in New South Wales in time for the exams on a different syllabus.
+Despite all of us being very smart the new school administration refused to put any of us into the new grade because we couldn’t pass their end of year exams for the grade just done.

 Both my sisters and I were born in November, and our parents put us into school as soon as possible.
-It meant we were months younger than most of those in the same year; most kids born in the later third of the year usually don’t enter school with the other kids born in the same year, but go the next year.
-When we moved from Queensland to New South Wales I did Year Six, Cadi did Year Three, and Bron did Year Five; the years we’d just finished up North as top of the class in the most advanced classes.
-To say we weren’t happy about the situation is an extreme understatement.
+It meant we were months younger than most of those in the same year; most kids born in the later third of the year usually don’t enter school with the other kids born in the same year, instead they start their schooling the next year.
+When we moved from Queensland to New South Wales I did Year Six, Cadi did Year Three, and Bron did Year Five; the years we’d just finished up north as top of the class in the most advanced classes.
+To say we were not happy about the situation is an extreme understatement.

-Although this shift will have us leaving after we do the end of year exams, the bad news is this shift is to the University of New Mexico in Albuquerque, New Mexico, USA.
+Although this shift will have us leaving after we do the end of year exams the bad news is this shift is to the University of New Mexico in Albuquerque, New Mexico, USA.
 Since their school system is July to June we’ll be arriving there in the middle of their school year.
 At the moment it looks like we’ll be starting in the same school years we’ll be finishing here, and repeating half the year.
-Dad is looking into us doing some home schooling with tutors for a few months, to bring us up to date with the differences in their syllabus.
+Dad is looking into us doing a few months of home schooling with tutors to bring us up to date with the differences in their syllabus.

 We’ll manage, somehow, because we always do.
 But we’re going from a city of fifty-five thousand people to one of around six hundred thousand people.
 That’s going to take a lot of getting used to for us, but it’ll be an interesting time while we do settle in there, and afterwards.

-When us kids came along Dad insisted on Welsh names while Mum insisted on names related to jewels, which explains why I’m named Anian Cartier Evans; Anian means nature, temperament, power.
-And why my eldest sister is named Bronwyn Tiffany Evans, Bron for short; Bronwyn means white breasted, I get plenty of laughs over it - and lots of bruises from her for laughing.
-My other sister got lucky, she’s Cadi Ruby Evans; Cadi means pure.
+When us kids came along Dad insisted on Welsh names while Mum insisted on names related to jewels, which explains why I’m named Anian Cartier Evans - Anian means nature, temperament, power.
+And why my eldest sister is named Bronwyn Tiffany Evans, ‘Bron’ for short - Bronwyn means white breasted, I get plenty of laughs over it along with lots of bruises from her for laughing.
+My other sister got lucky, she’s Cadi Ruby Evans - Cadi means pure.
 Mum and Dad couldn’t agree on the name of another major jeweller, so they went for a gem, and used Mum’s name to keep it simple.
-With my initials I usually get Ace or Card as nicknames, but I use Diamond as my nickname on the Internet.
+With my initials I usually get ‘Ace’ or ‘Card’ as nicknames, but I use ‘Diamond’ as my nickname on the Internet.

-All of us know Taekwondo, because one of Mum’s brothers is a sensei and he teaches us at his dojo for free, Uncle Rob moved with us to NSW.
-We haven’t done any formal recognition of our skills, but he tells us we all rate as black belt standard and I’m the best of us kids.
+All of us know Taekwondo, because one of Mum’s brothers is a sensei who teaches us at his dojo for free, Uncle Rob moved with us to NSW.
+We haven’t done any formal recognition of our skills, but he tells us we all rate as black belt standard, while I’m the best of us kids.
 All of us are about a hand’s width over average height for our ages, slim, well muscled, and fit.
 We’re what Uncle Rob calls ‘all wiry muscle.’
 We play various sports, like to run, and to swim.
 Mum is a brunette, and the rest of us have dirty blond hair like Dad’s.
 We’re all of average looks.
-Mum and the girls have nice sized breasts - about the size of oranges.
+Mum and the girls have nice sized breasts - all are about the size of oranges.

 We’re out shopping on a Saturday morning when Mum tells me to keep an eye on my sisters while they try on some new clothes, and to pay for the clothes when they’re finished.
-She gives me her purse, after she takes out her credit card and driver’s licence.
-Nothing new in this, because she often parks me to look after the girls while she does something else instead of waiting around for them.
+She gives me her purse after she takes out her credit card and driver’s licence.
+Nothing new in this action, because she often parks me to look after the girls while she does something else instead of waiting around for them.
 She often says I’m their protector.
 But this is the first time she does this to me in a lingerie store.
 I’m standing near the change rooms with Mum’s purse slung over my shoulder while my sisters are about a metre away looking at very skimpy underwear.
-They realise I’m a bit embarrassed by this, and take lots of time with their selections, even holding some choice items up to ask my opinion of the item.
-They stop that when I say, “Look, Cadi, if you want my opinion on how that bra looks on you, you’ll have to put it on and show me.”
+They realise I’m a bit embarrassed by this, so they take lots of time with their selections, even holding some choice items up to ask my opinion of the item.
+They stop that when I say, “Look, Cadi, if you want my opinion on how you look in that bra you’ll have to put it on and show me.”
 I was correct in thinking neither of my sisters are going to do that, not at thirteen and fifteen years old.
-Being sixteen I’m interested in the differences between guys and girls, so when a very lovely young lady about twenty years old picks out a few very skimpy outfits and goes to the change rooms you can bet I’m very much aware of her actions.
-Especially when she sees me standing there with the purse with my sisters nearby.
+Being sixteen I’m interested in the differences between guys and girls, so when a very lovely young lady about twenty years old picks out a few very skimpy outfits then goes to the change rooms you can bet I’m very much aware of her actions.
+Especially when she sees me standing there with the purse and my sisters nearby.
 She smiles, and winks at me while she holds up her choices of skimpy underwear for my inspection.

-The change rooms have short doors that only cover from knees to neck on an adult, and I’m leaning on the corner of the entryway to the four rooms.
-While she passes me I smile back, and think, Damn, I’d love to be able to look over the door and watch her without her screaming.
+The change rooms have short doors that only cover from the knees to the neck on an adult, and I’m leaning on the corner of the entryway to the four rooms.
+While she passes me I smile back while thinking, Damn, I’d love to be able to look over the door to watch her without her screaming.
 I lean back, and close my eyes to imagine what it’d look like if I did look over the door.
-Next thing I know I’ve a very realistic image in my mind of her while she turns the lock on the door.
-She hangs up the underwear, and undoes her dress before slipping it off to reveal her current underwear.
+The next thing I know is I’ve got a very realistic image in my mind of the young lady while she turns the lock on the door.
+She hangs up the underwear, then undoes her dress before slipping it off over her head to reveal her current underwear.

 I smile while I think my imagination is improving in quality of image as I watch her remove her bra and panties to try on the new ones.
 She puts her dress on, and walks out to see how they fit while moving.
 Now this is all well and good, but I get one hell of a shock when she brushes my shoulder just when I’m imagining her doing so.
 This makes me open my eyes to watch her take a few paces.
 When she turns I smile, and ask, “Trying the see-through set or the white lace first?”
 In my imagination I’d seen her put on the see-through set.